Secure CheckoutPersonal information is secured with SSL technology.

 3. Kinematics of Motion and Deformation Measures

-6. Constitutive Relations and Formulation of Particular Material Behavior Theories
+6. Constitutive Relations and Formulation of Classical Linear Theories of Solids and Fluids

 - No. of pages: